mamba-org/gator/README.md

 ### 3.1.0

+- Request environment list accept now `whitelist`=0 or 1 query arguments.
+If 1, the environment list is filtered to respect `KernelSpecManager.whitelist`.
+Default is 0, but it could be modified in user settings.
+- JupyterLab extension
+  - `IEnvironmentManager.getPackageManager()` returns always the same `Conda.IPackageManager`
+  otherwise signaling package operations would have been meaningless.
   - Add ability to specify kernel companions; i.e. check that if some packages are installed in a kernel, they must respect a certain version range.
 Companions can be specified through user settings.
-- `IEnvironmentManager.getPackageManager()` returns always the same `Conda.IPackageManager`
-  otherwise signaling package operations would have been meaningless.
-- Request environment list access now `whitelist`=0 or 1 query arguments.
-If 1, the environment list is filtered to respect `KernelSpecManager.whitelist`.
-Default is 0, but it could be modified in user settings.
   - Small UI tweaks

 ### 3.0.0

-- Rework the server/client API to be more REST and returns 202 status for long operations
+- Rework the server/client API to be more RESTful and returns 202 status for long operations
 - Cache available packages list in temp directory
 - Improve greatly the coverage for the server extension
 - JupyterLab extension only: